Skip to main content

 • Individual Registration: Your specific plot is registered directly in your name at the local sub-registrar office.

-• Clear Mutaion: We assist in mutating the revenue records (RTC/Patta) to reflect your name post-registration.
+• Clear Mutation: We assist in mutating the revenue records (RTC/Patta) to reflect your name post-registration.

 Disclaimer: This guide is for informational purposes only and does not constitute professional legal or financial advice.
 Laws regarding agricultural land are subject to change by state governments.
 We strongly recommend consulting with a qualified legal professional before making any real estate investment.